 ROI timeline expectations

-Based on successful implementations, organizations typically see measurable returns following this progression:
+Based on past implementations, organizations typically see measurable returns following this progression:

 Months 4-6: First measurable gains in targeted areas